What is MTHFR Pathways?

 Consult with a doctor before using if pregnant or breastfeeding.

-Do not use without consulting your practitioner if you are currently taking the following medications: 5-fluorouracil, ACE inhibitors, activated charcoal, aminoglycoside antibiotics, amiodarone, antacids, anticoagulants/antiplatelet drugs, antidiabetic drugs, antihypertensive drugs, atazanavir, bisphosphonates, calcium channel blockers, capecitabine, cephalexin, chloroquine, cisplatin, digoxin, fosphenytoin, integrase inhibitors, levodopa/carbidopa, methotrexate, nitroglycerin, phenobarbital, penicillamine, phenytoin, potassium-sparing diuretics, primidone, pyrimethamine, quinolone antibiotics, ritonavir, skeletal muscle relaxants, sulfonylureas, tetracycline antibiotics.
+DO NOT TAKE if taking the following medications: 5-fluorouracil, ACE inhibitors, activated charcoal, aminoglycoside antibiotics, amiodarone, antacids, anticoagulants/antiplatelet drugs, antidiabetic drugs, antihypertensive drugs, atazanavir, bisphosphonates, blood thinners, calcium channel blockers, capecitabine, cephalexin, chloroquine, cisplatin, digoxin, diuretics, fosphenytoin, integrase inhibitors, levodopa/carbidopa, methotrexate, nitroglycerin, phenobarbital, penicillamine, phenytoin, potassium-sparing diuretics, primidone, pyrimethamine, quinolone antibiotics, ritonavir, skeletal muscle relaxants, steroid medications, sulfonylureas, and/or tetracycline antibiotics.

 - Dell’edera D, Tinelli A, Milazzo G, et al. Effect of multivitamins on plasma homocysteine in patients with the 5,10 methylenetetrahydrofolate reductase C677T homozygous state.
 Molecular Medicine Reports.
 2013;8(2): 609-612. doi:10.3892/mmr.2013.1563.